Churn Reasons

 The Churn Reasons report is part of the Churn tab group, alongside Logo Churn, MRR Churn, Net MRR Churn, and Scheduled Churn.

-The report includes four main sections:
+The report includes five main sections:

-1. Timeline chart - MRR lost per reason over time
+2. Timeline chart - MRR lost per reason over time

-2. Pie chart - Proportional breakdown of churn reasons
+3. Pie chart - Proportional breakdown of churn reasons

-3. Breakdown table - Period-by-period detail per reason
+4. Breakdown table - Period-by-period detail per reason

 Timeline chart